WHISKEY & WILDLIFE

 “We’re about spotting wildlife but we’re also about the history of this area,” says the kilt-clad Reed as he shifts gears on our 4WD Land Rover, grinding us through the muddy, pot-holed gravel road up Drummond Hill in the lower Highlands.
 “This road was one of General Wade’s military roads built in 1733 to move English troops up through Scotland.”

 Reed is a ranger/guide with Highland Safaris, an award-winning eco-safari and wildlife tourism company that uses spotting scopes and binoculars to track wildlife, and photographic lenses to make the capture.
-Located near Aberfeldy, in the district known as the Perthshire Highlands, the area is famous as Scotland’s first "Fairtrade" market town, as well as being the home of author J.K.
-Rowling of Harry Potter fame.
+Located near Aberfeldy, in the district known as the

 Some consider the highlands region of Scotland to be part of Europe’s last wilderness.
 The Highland Perthshire region, where Highland Safaris operates, is south of the Great Glen, the massive geological fault line that splits the country into two very distinct parts.
-The Highlands (both north and south of the Great Glen) encompass Scotland’s most breathtaking scenery – a pristine highlands1landscape of sloping hills blanketed with heather, bracken and forests of birch, larch and Scotch pine.
+The Highlands (both north and south of the Great Glen) encompass Scotland’s most breathtaking scenery – a pristine landscape of sloping hills blanketed with heather, bracken and forests of birch, larch and Scotch pine.

 At 1,800-feet in elevation, Reed pulls onto a small overlook and yanks on the parking brake.
 We hop out of the jeep, into a mixture underfoot of spongy moss and expanding puddles.
 He unloads a collection of tripods and spotting scopes and hands out binoculars.
 The wildlife spotting charts get unpacked and dealt around.
 The dog-eared pages are filled with pictures of what Reed calls “the famous five”: red deer, roe deer, grouse, red squirrels and the elusive mountain hare.